 Before proceeding with the installation the system administrator should take a few moments to verify system requirements.
 Is the operating system version supported and are patches up-to-date?
 Take a few minutes to verify the system is current and supported (see Section 1.1.3, "System Requirements").
 A system prerequisite is Java version 5.0 or higher.
-If your Tiger or Leopard server is fully patched, this requirement will be satisfied.
+If you are running a fully patched Tiger, Leopard, or Snow Leopard machine this requirement will be satisfied.
+If you are running Lion you will need to download and install Java from the Apple web site (download from: http://support.apple.com/kb/DL1421).